Cutoff for mixtures of permuted Markov chains: reversible case: Analysis on the quasi-tree II: Markovian regeneration structure

 We start with general results about Markov renewal processes that will be necessary in the sequel.
 The theory of Markov renewal processes is certainly not new, however we could not find references proving the results established in this section.

 \begin{definition} Let $S$ be a countable state space and $E$ a Polish space.
-Consider a process $(Y,Z) = (Y_k, Z_k)_{k \geq 0}$ taking values in $S \times E$, satisfying for all $k \geq 1$, $x,y \in S, z \in E$,
+Consider a process $(Y,Z) = (Y_k, Z_k)_{k \geq 0}$ taking values in $S \times E$, satisfying for all $k \geq 1$, $y_0, \ldots y_{k} \in S, z_0, \ldots z_k \in E$,

-where $(Y'_1, Z'_1)$ is an independent copy of $(Y_1, Z_1)$.
-This process is thus a Markov chain with a stronger Markov property that the usual one, in that the time dependence occurs only through the $Y$-coordinate.
+This process is thus a Markov chain with a stronger Markov property that the usual one, in that the dependence on the previous state occurs only through the $Y$-coordinate.
 In particular $Y=(Y_k)_{k \geq 0}$ is a Markov chain on $S$.